spex-xray/pyspextools/doc/source/tutorials/myusermodel.rst

-  import math                         # Import math module import numpy                        # Import numpy module from pyspextools.model import User  # Import the user module from pyspex.model
+  import math                         # Import math module import numpy                        # Import numpy module from pyspextools.model import User  # Import the user module from pyspextools.model

 **Initialisation**

-The user module from pyspex.model needs to be initialized first.
+The user module from pyspextools.model needs to be initialized first.
 This will read in the input file from SPEX automatically and initialize the arrays::

     usr=User()